A balanced diet rich in vitamins, antioxidants, and essential nutrients can work wonders for kidney health.

 Cauliflower

-A low-potassium vegetable that is high in fiber, vitamin C, and antioxidants, all of which support kidney function and overall health.
+As a low-potassium vegetable, it's high in fiber, vitamin C, and antioxidants, all of which support kidney function and overall health.
 It helps the body naturally eliminate toxins while reducing inflammation and oxidative stress that can damage the kidneys over time.
-Cauliflower also contains compounds that support liver function, which aids in detoxification.
-Its versatility allows it to replace higher-potassium foods like potatoes and grains in dishes like mashed cauliflower or cauliflower rice.
+Cauliflower also contains compounds that support liver function, aiding detoxification.
+Its versatility allows it to replace higher-potassium foods like potatoes and grains in dishes such as cauliflower puree or cauliflower rice.

 Blueberries

-Rich in antioxidants, especially anthocyanins, they protect the kidneys from oxidative stress and inflammation.
-These antioxidants also support urinary tract health and improve immune function, reducing the risk of infections that can harm kidney function.
-Low in potassium and high in fiber, blueberries also support blood sugar regulation and heart health.
-A handful of fresh or frozen blueberries added to smoothies, cereals, or yogurt can provide delicious protection for your kidneys while boosting your overall health.
+Rich in antioxidants, particularly anthocyanins, they protect the kidneys from oxidative stress and inflammation.
+These antioxidants also support urinary tract health and improve immune function, reducing the risk of infections that can harm kidney performance.
+Low in potassium and high in fiber, blueberries also support blood sugar regulation and cardiovascular health.
+A handful of fresh or frozen blueberries added to smoothies, cereal, or yogurt can provide delicious protection for your kidneys while boosting overall health.

 Fatty fish

-Fatty fish such as salmon, mackerel, and sardines are rich in omega-3 fatty acids, which help reduce inflammation and lower blood pressure – two major contributors to kidney disease.
-These healthy fats also support heart health, which is closely linked to kidney function.
-Omega-3s help regulate blood lipids and reduce protein loss in the urine.
-Fatty fish also provide high-quality protein, which is easier for the kidneys to digest than red meat.
-Including 1-2 servings of fatty fish in your diet each week can significantly improve kidney function and support long-term health.
+Fatty fish like salmon, mackerel, and sardines are rich in omega-3 fatty acids, which help reduce inflammation and lower blood pressure—two major contributors to kidney disease.
+These healthy fats also support cardiovascular health, which is closely linked to kidney function.
+Omega-3s help regulate blood lipids and reduce protein loss through urine.
+Fatty fish also provide high-quality protein that is more easily digested by the kidneys than red meat.
+Including 1–2 servings of fatty fish in your weekly diet can significantly improve kidney function and support long-term health.

 Source: https://thanhnien.vn/7-loai-thuc-pham-giup-than-khoe-185250502151728603.htm